Backpacker Travel Insurance

 This policy can provide cover for up to 2 years away from home and allows one trip back to your country during the term of cover.
-This is ideal if you want to come back to your Home Area for Christmas or another family event.
-We can issue policies for Residents of the United Kingdom (and Channel Islands) as well as the Republic of Ireland.
-To get a quote by…
+This is ideal if you want to come back to your Home Country for Christmas or another family event.
+Also ideal if you are on a working visa to Australia or any other country.
+JS Travel Insurance provides cover for Residents of the United…

 This policy can provide cover for up to 2 years away from home and allows one trip back to your country during the term of cover.
-This is ideal if you want to come back to your Home Area for Christmas or another family event.
+This is ideal if you want to come back to your Home Country for Christmas or another family event.
+Also ideal if you are on a working visa to Australia or any other country.

 To get a quote by telephone or email, contact us on 0800 047 5065 (FREE) or 01273 773 017